Psionica/psionica.github.io/docs/workshop/dual_new.md

 ### Your Dual is a skilled virtual assistant for knowledge work
 {: .no_toc }

-While conversing with your Dual, you can ask it to do things.
-You might want to find notes related to a certain topic, brainstorm research questions, or get your hands on the summary of an article.
+While conversing with your Dual, you can ask it to help you with things.
+You might want to find notes related to a certain topic, brainstorm research questions, or get your hands on a summary of an article.
 What your Dual can do for you is entirely determined by its set of skills, also refered to as its skillset.
-Skills are simply Markdown files which specify the desired behavior of your virtual assistant in natural language.
+Skills are simply Markdown files which specify the desired behavior of your virtual assistant *in natural language*.
 Generally, you can teach it new skills by merely describing them in plain English (or in other languages, for that matter).
-Following this learning phase, your Dual can then use its skills to best follow your commands.
-It then simply produces responses as chat messages.
-More details about its innate skills and how to teach it new ones follow in the upcoming sections.
+Following this learning phase, your Dual can use its skills to best follow your commands before producing responses as chat messages.

 {: .quote }
 "The best interface to my brain is a relationship.
 That's how merging feels like.
 That's how I envision it." -- George Hotz[^6]